How To Install Foreman on CentOS 7 / RHEL 7 / Oracle Linux 7

 Once the installation is completed, you will see an output like below where you would find the initial username and password to access the Foreman.

-The following ports are used by the components of Foreman, needs to be allowed in IP tables (FirewallD) / Hardware Firewall.
+The components of Foreman use the following ports and they need to be allowed in IP tables (FirewallD) / Hardware Firewall.

 |53||TCP & UDP||DNS Server|